castai/cli/README.md

 ```

 Get kubeconfig.
 By default this command merges received kubeconfig with local config if found at $HOME/.cube/config
 and updates the default context.
-Config could be written to different location by specifying `--path` flag.

 ```
 // Get kubeconfig.